M6402334art/Yoom-s-project/README.md

 5. run app.py; python app.py

 ***If you cannot run because the system cannot file path, please replace a path with your path.***

+This project is create ML and use it by GUI (PyQt)